Vivekanand-R/AI-Product-Framework/README.md

 •	Phase 2: AI System Design And review Phase

-•	Phase 3: Testing and Reviews Phase
+•	Phase 3: Testing on a controlled roads with no traffic, lab environments, and Reviews Phase

 •	Phase 4: Product Launch, New Product Introduction, Industry Distruption,

-•	Phase 4: Product Maintenance (Trucks),
+•	Phase 4: Product Trucks, Vehicle Maintenance,

-•	Phase 5: End of Life (EOL)
+•	Phase 5: End of Life (EOL) - Retirement

 Conceptually, can this be considered a Blue Ocean Strategy?